Some MORE Great Books to

 |

-I had a class last year that could not get
+I had a class last

-others when the teachers weren't listening.
+teachers weren't listening.
+When I did

-I arranged the class.
+arranged the class.

 I got tired of all the